 - Andy Gainey experimented with Voronoi diagrams on a sphere and decided to instead build a map with subdivided isocahedrons, with tectonic plates, air currents, temperature, moisture, and biomes.
 Several people asked me how to extend my map generator to handle continents; take a look at this project.

-- Corey Lee has a political map generator using Voronoi regions.
+- Cory Lee has a political map generator using Voronoi regions.